sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 ### New Constructors

-* If `options.space` is not set, or `space` is a [legacy color space], follow the legacy procedure for [construction].
+* If `options.space` is not set, or `space` is a [legacy color space], follow the previous procedure for [construction].

 * Otherwise, use the constructor that matches the value of `options.space`.